woodenzen/JAMM425-Magazine-Feature-Writing/content/5-Diversity Feature Story.md

 ---
 UUID:      ›[[202411070942]]
 cdate:     11-07-2024 09:42 AM
-tags:       #JAMM425diversity #proofing #web-JAMM425
+tags:       #JAMM425diversity #proofing #web-JAMM425 J
 title:       Toward More Inclusive Campus
 nav:      Diversity Feature
 description: >
         Blindness and Vision Impairment is a disability that contributes to the diverse student population at the University of Idaho.
 ---
 By Will Simpson
 Hidden Gem Reporter

 MOSCOW, Idaho—Visual disabilities challenge our understanding of what diversity means.